Democratic Congressional Campaign Committee: History

 In recent elections, the DCCC has played an expansive role in supporting Democratic candidates with independently produced television ads and mail pieces.

 Rahm Emanuel assumed the position of DCCC committee chair after the death of the previous chair, Bob Matsui, at the end of the 2004 election cycle.
 Emanuel led the Democratic Party's successful effort to capture the majority in the House of Representatives in the 2006 elections.
 After Emanuel's election as chair of the Democratic Caucus, Chris Van Hollen became committee chair for the 110th Congress and the 2008 elections.
 He continued through the 2010 elections.
 Steve Israel served as chair for the 2012 and 2014 election cycles.
-For the 2016 election cycle, Democratic Minority Leader Nancy Pelosi appointed congressman Ben Ray Luján to serve as the committee's chair.
+For the 2016 election cycle, Democratic minority leader Nancy Pelosi appointed congressman Ben Ray Luján to serve as the committee's chair.
 Luján was selected to serve again for the 2018 election cycle.

 For the 2020 and 2022 election cycles, DCCC chairs were elected by the caucus, rather than selected by the party leader.
-After the 2022 election cycle, the Democratic caucus voted to return to having the position be appointed by the leader.
+Representative Sean Patrick Maloney from upstate New York was elected for both cycles; however, in what was seen as an act of self-sacrifice insofar as he concentrated on the national slate of races over his own seat, Maloney lost his bid for reelection in 2022.
+Subsequent to that 2022 election cycle, the Democratic caucus voted to return to procedures whereby DCCC chair would be appointed by the party leader.
+Suzan DelBene of Washington, after being nominated by House Democratic leader Hakeem Jeffries, assumed the DCCC chairpersonship in 2023.

 In 2022, workers at the DCCC announced they were forming a union affiliated with the Teamsters.
 Their union was immediately voluntarily recognized.

-Controversy
+Fundraising rules and restrictions under campaign finance laws

+There are specific rules regarding who can donate to the DCCC, as well as limits on total donation amounts.

+An individual can contribute as much as $41,300 ($82,600 per couple) per calendar year to the DCCC's general fund for use at the DCCC's sole discretion.
+Unless informed by the DCCC of a different allocation, the next $123,900 of an individual's contribution will be for the DCCC's recount fund and all additional amounts, up to the legal limits, will be for the DCCC's building fund.

+Certain contributions are prohibited: donations from foreign nationals, federal contractors, national banks, corporations and labor organizations, for example, are not permitted.

+Controversies

 Consultant blacklist

 After Alexandria Ocasio-Cortez won her upset congressional victory over Joe Crowley in 2018, the DCCC implemented a policy blacklisting consultants who worked for primary opponents of Democratic Party incumbents.
 Highly unpopular among progressives, the organization rolled back the policy in 2021.